Key legislation and terminology

 Yes.
-In Queensland if a substitute decision-maker has made a decision to withhold or withdraw life-sustaining treatment, the decision will only be followed by a health professional if he or she believes that commencing or continuing the treatment would not be good medical practice.
+If a substitute decision-maker decides that life-sustaining treatment should be withheld or withdrawn, the decision will only be followed by a health professional if he or she believes that commencing or continuing the treatment would not be good medical practice.
 This means that if the health professional believes the life-sustaining treatment should continue because it is good clinical practice, then the substitute decision-maker’s decision to withhold or withdraw the treatment will be overruled.

-Can health professionals withhold or withdraw treatment without the consent of a person's substitute decision-maker?
+Can health professionals withhold or withdraw treatment without a substitute decision-maker's consent?

-No. In Queensland it is offence for a health professional to carry out health care (including withholding and withdrawing life-sustaining treatment) on a person with impaired capacity unless:
+No. It is an offence for a health professional to carry out health care (including withholding and withdrawing life-sustaining treatment) on a person with impaired capacity unless:

-- there is legislation allowing the health care to be given without consent;
+- there are laws allowing the health care to be given without consent; or

 - the health care is authorised by the Supreme Court.

 This results in an unusual legal position in Queensland in relation to futile treatment.
-For further information, refer to Special provisions: Futile or non-beneficial treatment in Queensland below .
+Read more at Special provisions: Futile or non-beneficial treatment in Queensland.

-In emergency situations life-sustaining treatment can be withheld or withdrawn in some cases.
+In emergency situations life-sustaining treatment can be withheld or withdrawn without consent in some cases.

-What happens if a person who lacks capacity objects to the withholding or withdrawing of treatment?
+What happens if a person with impaired capacity objects to the withholding or withdrawing of treatment?

-The guardianship legislation enables a person with impaired capacity to object to the provision of health care, including withholding and withdrawing life-sustaining treatment.
+The guardianship legislation enables a person with impaired capacity to object to the provision of health care, as well as the withholding and withdrawing of life-sustaining treatment.
 If a substitute-decision maker decides that treatment should be withheld or withdrawn, their decision will generally not operate if the person with impaired capacity objects to it.

 Special provisions: Futile or non-beneficial treatment in Queensland

 In Queensland the law relating to futile or non-beneficial treatment is different to other States and Territories.
-Queensland law is unique on this topic.
-For general information about the law on futile and non-beneficial treatment, visit the Adults Stopping Treatment page.
+This section discusses Queensland’s unique laws on this topic.
+For information about the law on futile or non-beneficial treatment across Australia visit Adult Treatment Decisions.

 Can treatment that is futile or non-beneficial be withheld or withdrawn without consent?

-When a person has capacity, a clinician may withhold or withdraw life-sustaining treatment they consider to be futile or non-beneficial without the person’s consent.
-For further information, refer to the Adults Stopping Treatment page.
+When a person has capacity a health professional may withhold or withdraw life-sustaining treatment they consider to be futile or non-beneficial without the person’s consent.

-If a substitute decision-maker does not consent, the Public Guardian or the Queensland Civil and Administrative Tribunal can authorise the withholding or withdrawal of futile treatment if of the view that the treatment is not in the person’s best interests.
-For further information, contact the Public Guardian.
+If a substitute decision-maker does not consent, the Public Guardian or the Queensland Civil and Administrative Tribunal can authorise the withholding or withdrawal of futile treatment if they consider that treatment is not in the person’s best interests.

-Can a person demand treatment be given, even if a clinician believes that the treatment will be futile or not benefit the patient in any way?
+Can a person demand treatment be given, even if a health professional believes that treatment will be futile or non-beneficial?

-The law in Queensland requiring consent from a substitute decision-maker before futile treatment can be withheld or withdrawn from a person who lacks capacity also creates an unusual legal position in relation to demanding treatment.
-Arguably, under the Queensland law a substitute decision-maker can insist that treatment be given to a person who lacks capacity even though the treating clinician may regard it as futile.
+The law in Queensland requiring consent from a substitute decision-maker before futile treatment can be withheld or withdrawn from a person who does not have capacity creates an unusual legal position in relation to demanding treatment.
+Arguably, under the Queensland law a substitute decision-maker can insist that treatment be given to a person who does not have capacity even though the treating health professional may regard it as futile.

 Emergency medical treatment